cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Finalize(pkS, msg, blind_sig, inv)

 Parameters:
-- kLenInBytes, the length in bytes of the RSA modulus n
+- kLen, the length in bytes of the RSA modulus n
+- Hash, the hash function used to hash the message
+- MGF, the mask generation function
+- sLen, the length in bytes of the salt

 Inputs:
 - pkS, server public key (n, e)
 - msg, message to be signed, a byte string
-- blind_sig, signed and blinded element, a byte string of length kLenInBytes
+- blind_sig, signed and blinded element, a byte string of length kLen
 - inv, inverse of the blind, an integer

 Outputs:
-- sig, a byte string of length kLenInBytes
+- sig, a byte string of length kLen

 Errors:
 - "invalid signature": Raised when the signature is invalid